-Dear Saints
+Dear Saints,

-For many, the last year has been very difficult.
-With inflation rising more than 8%, almost every product and service costs more now than a year ago.
-Some of our Saints families are experiencing a significant hardship.
-The SRA Finance Office reminds me almost daily that most incoming students are requesting aid and many of our current students are hoping to receive additional financial support for the next year.
-If you are financially able, your support is most urgently needed to help provide assistance for our current Saints.
-All monies collected during the Lenten Appeal will go directly to keeping our students at Saint Raphael Academy.
+Today I am hoping you might consider helping some of our students stay at Saint Raphael Academy.
+For many of our Saints families, the past few years have been difficult.
+The daily cost of living has increased dramatically and almost every product and service costs more than the previous year.
+The SRA Finance Office reminds me almost daily that most of the incoming freshmen are requesting financial aid and many of our current students are hoping to receive additional financial support next year.
+The Academy does the best we can to accommodate these requests and any support you can provide would be greatly appreciated.
+All monies collected during this Lenten Appeal will go directly to keeping our students at Saint Raphael Academy.

-During my time at SRA, I have been so impressed by the kindness and generosity of our alumni.
-I cannot thank you enough for everything you’ve done for the Academy, but more importantly for our wonderful students!
-I hope you have an enlightened Lenten season and a blessed Easter Sunday!
+I have been so impressed by the kindness and generosity of our alumni.
+Every donation – no matter the size – makes a difference!
+I cannot thank you enough for everything you’ve done for the Academy and, more specifically, for our wonderful students!
+Together we can continue to educate and graduate students who understand the value of faith, service, and community!

 In Peace,